jbmagination/umber/readme.md

 Note you might need to [disable Content Security Policy][2].

-If you are blocking 3rd-party scripts, you will need to whitelist `github.io`.
+If you are blocking scripts, you might need to whitelist `github.io`.

 [1]:
 http://svnpenn.github.io/bm